mortbopet/Ripes/README.md

 ## Downloading & Installation
 Prebuilt binaries are available for Linux, Windows & Mac through the [Releases page](https://github.com/mortbopet/Ripes/releases).
+Ripes is also available in your browser at [https://ripes.dk/](https://ripes.dk/) through a Qt for WebAssembly deployment.

 ### Linux
 Releases for Linux are distributed in the AppImage format.
 To run an AppImage: